Daniel Gafford NBA Preview vs. the 76ers

 Daniel Gafford Insights vs. the 76ers

-- Gafford has taken 5.9 shots per game this season and made 4.2 per game, which account for 5.8% and 8.5%, respectively, of his team's total.
+- This season, Gafford has made 4.2 shots per game, which accounts for 8.6% of his team's total makes.

-- Gafford's Wizards average 105.7 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 102.4 possessions per contest.
+- Gafford's opponents, the 76ers, have a middling offensive tempo, ranking 20th in the NBA with 102.5 possessions per game, while his Wizards rank 12th in possessions per game with 105.6.

-- On the boards, the 76ers are ranked fourth in the NBA, allowing 42.1 rebounds per contest.
+- On the boards, the 76ers have conceded 42.2 rebounds per game, which puts them fifth in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!